rust-lang/rust/0000-open-options.md

 ### Custom flags
 `.custom_flags()`

-Windows and the various flavors of Unix support flags that are not cross-platform, but that can be useful in some circumstances.
+Windows and the various flavours of Unix support flags that are not cross-platform, but that can be useful in some circumstances.
 On Unix they will be passed as the variable _flags_ to `open`, on Windows as the _dwFlagsAndAttributes_ parameter.

-The cross-platform options of Rust can do magic: they can set any flag neccesary to ensure it works as expected.
+The cross-platform options of Rust can do magic: they can set any flag necessary to ensure it works as expected.
 For example, `.append(true)` on Unix not only sets the flag `O_APPEND`, but also automatically `O_WRONLY` or `O_RDWR`.
 This special treatment is not available for the custom flags.